 That is unknown.
 Many doctors believe the risk of side effects from seizure medicines are worse than another febrile seizure.
 Even with medicine, it may not prevent another seizure.

 What should I do if my child has a seizure?

 - Put your child on his or her side so that he or she won’t choke on saliva or vomit.

 - Don’t put anything in your child’s mouth.

 - Don’t restrain your child’s movements during the seizure.
 But try to clear the area so that your child can’t bump against anything that would hurt him or her.

 - Try to remain calm.
 Most seizures stop on their own within a few minutes, so keep your eyes on a clock or watch.

 - Call 911 if the seizure lasts more than 10 minutes or is accompanied by a stiff neck, vomiting, or breathing problems.

 - Don’t try to lower your child’s fever by placing him or her in a cold bath, especially during a seizure.

-Call your doctor.
-He or she may want to see your child to find a cause for the fever.
+When the seizure has stopped, call your doctor.
+He or she may want to see your child to find a cause of the fever.